-Rincon evaluated the project in relation to these exceptions to confirm the project's eligibility of a Class 1 exemption (Section 4 and Appendix A of this report).
-None of the exceptions would apply to the commercial cannabis licensing applications for Delta-9 T.H.C., LLC; therefore, the project is eligible for a Class 1 exemption.
+Rincon evaluated the project in relation to these exceptions to confirm the project's eligibility for a Class 1 exemption (Section 4 and Appendix A of this report).
+None of the exceptions would apply to the three cannabis licensing applications for indoor cultivation, distribution, and retail uses for California Caregivers Alliance; therefore, the project is eligible for a Class 1 exemption.